 If your child is always sipping juice or snacking on sticky, sugary snacks between meals, the teeth are being coated in sugars over and over again.
 Tooth decay can also develop when a child is put to bed with a bottle of milk or juice as the liquid stays in the mouth, bathing the teeth in sugar for a long time.

 Transferring bacteria from your mouth to your baby’s: Bacteria can also be passed to your child by family members through the saliva.
-You can reduce the chance of passing harmful bacteria to your baby by not sharing toothbrushes, not licking soothers to clean them, and not testing your baby's food with the same spoon that has been in your mouth.
+You can reduce the chance of passing cavity causing bacteria to your baby.
+Do not share toothbrushes, lick soothers to clean them, and avoid feeding your baby with the same spoon that has been in your mouth.

 How can tooth decay be prevented?

 Good dental care includes cleaning and checking your child's teeth and mouth every day.
-Lift the lip so you can see along the gum line when cleaning and look for white spots or brown spots which may be early signs of decay.
+Lift the lip so you can see along the gum line when cleaning and look for white or brown spots which may be early signs of tooth decay.

 Gently clean your baby’s mouth using a soft baby toothbrush or wet face cloth.
 When teeth start to come in, use a toothbrush with a smear (size of a grain of rice) of fluoride toothpaste.
 Brush your child’s teeth in the morning and especially at bedtime.
 Once your child turns 3, brush your child’s teeth using a "pea-sized" amount of fluoride toothpaste on a soft child’s toothbrush.
 Fluoride toothpaste used in these amounts is considered safe and effective against tooth decay.

 Water is the best choice between regular feeding times and for thirst.
 Introduce your baby to using a lidless cup between 6 and 9 months of age.